Nebulanomi/05.Azure_Networking_Exercises/README.md

 Most labs build on each other so prior setup is expected.

-Some alterations were made because the labs have some errors.
+	Note: Some alterations were made because the labs have some errors.

 ## Table of Lab Content